Dwarf (folklore): Gender and family groups

 In Eddic and skaldic sources, dwarfs are almost exclusively male; for example, in the Dvergatal, every dwarf named is male.
-Some scholars have proposed that female dwarfs were not believed to exist; however, they are likely attested in charms dating to the early medieval period and are explicitly described in later saga material.
-Dwarfs are also widely referenced in these sources as having family relations with others, such as brothers and sons.
+Some scholars have proposed that female dwarfs were not believed to exist; however, they are likely attested in charms dating to the early medieval period and are explicitly described in later saga material and Germanic and Nordic folk beliefs.
+Dwarfs are also widely referenced in these sources as having family relations with others, such as brothers and sons, implying motherhood, and not merely emerging from the earth.
 Pairs or groups of brothers are seen relatively abundantly in Eddic contexts, as with the sons of Ívaldi, and Fjalarr and Galarr.

 The inscription on the 8th century Ribe skull fragment has been interpreted by some scholars as explicitly referring to a dvergynja ('female-dwarf') that may have been believed to have been causing harm to the user of the fragment.
 This interpretation is paralleled in Wið Dweorh XCIIIb (Against a Dwarf XCIIIb), in which a harmful dwarf's sister is called to prevent him from causing an afflicted person's illness.

-In Fáfnismál, the worm Fáfnir refers to some Norns as "Dvalinn's daughters" (Dvalins dǿtr), while in the Prose Edda, they are described as "of the dwarfs' kin" (dverga ættar).
+In Fáfnismál, the ormr (Old Norse "worm" or "serpent") Fáfnir refers to the Norns that weave fate for the dwarfs as "Dvalinn's daughters" (Dvalins dǿtr), while in the Prose Edda, they are described as "of the dwarfs' kin" (dverga ættar).
 (Note: It is unclear whether "Dvalinn's daughters" means that they are literally the daughters of the dwarf Dvalinn, or that the term refers more generally to descendants of dwarfs.)
-As Norns are also female, this could mean that dwarfs were conceived of by the author of the poem as able to be female, it is not clear whether either their mother (or mothers) are dwarfs, or if they themselves are considered dwarfs just because they are descended from dwarfs.
+As Norns are also female, this could mean that dwarfs were conceived of by the author of the poem as able to be female; it is not clear whether either the Norns' mother (or mothers) were dwarfs, or if they themselves were considered dwarfs because of their descent.